Do you know what a copywriter does?

 Writing is the same way.
 When you’re working with fewer words, each one becomes responsible for getting more of the message across.

-Another reason clients may underestimate the time copywriting requires is that they don’t realize what all the process involves.
-Every writer has their own method but most copywriting involves these 3 crucial steps:
+Another reason clients may underestimate the time it takes to write excellent copy is that they don’t realize what all the process involves.
+Every writer has their own approach but most involve these 3 crucial steps:

 Research – gathering all the information needed to write the copy.